MattHatwey/Manemo/chapter1.md

 Matt asked them to help him, and they said yes.
 One Manemo was holding the egg.
   Before, Matt tried to ask his old friends to help, but they didn’t really want to and their boss said “no!” to them, so they didn’t help.
   The King and Queen of the Bad Manemos used to be good Manemos until they were knocked into a volcano by good Manemos.
-The good Manemos didn’t like the King and Queen and accidentally made them into Bad Manemos.
-The King and Queen were Hatwey’s mother and father, also known as Old Kingdarudo and Old Queendarudo.
+The good Manemos didn’t like the Old Kingdarudo and Old Queendarudo and accidentally made them into Bad Manemos.
   They killed a lot of good Manemos and somehow turned them into bad manemos.

   Matt tried to stop the bad Manemos, and the two manemos were scared.